abbiedaniel/salesforce-maintenance/PD1-Notes.md

   	- You can then use context-specific handler methods within triggers to create logic-less triggers
   - Control triggers with declarative functionality.
   	- Allow admins to access custom metadata or custom settings that  can turn triggers on/off.

+- **Cascading Triggers**
+	- If the execution of one trigger causes 1 or more additional triggers to be fired, the triggers are said to be cascading triggers
+ 	- Cascading triggers are part of the same execution context
+  	- There is no salesforce limits on how many triggers can be executed

 </details>

 <details>